seancorfield/honeysql/doc/clause-reference.md

                                 :MaxSalary]]]]
                     :from [:employee]
+                    :window [:w {:partition-by [:department]}]}) ;; newlines inserted for readability:
+["SELECT id,
-                    :window [:w {:partition-by [:department]}]}) ["SELECT id, AVG(salary) OVER (PARTITION BY department ORDER BY designation ASC) AS Average, MAX(salary) OVER w AS MaxSalary FROM employee WINDOW w AS (PARTITION BY department)"]
+         AVG(salary) OVER (PARTITION BY department ORDER BY designation ASC) AS Average, MAX(salary) OVER w AS MaxSalary
+  FROM employee
+  WINDOW w AS (PARTITION BY department)"]
 ;; easier to write with helpers (and easier to read!): user=> (sql/format (-> (select :id
                                (over [[:avg :salary] (-> (partition-by :department) (order-by :designation)) :Average] [[:max :salary] :w :MaxSalary]))
                        (from :employee)
+                       (window :w (partition-by :department)))) ;; newlines inserted for readability:
+["SELECT id,
-                       (window :w (partition-by :department)))) ["SELECT id, AVG(salary) OVER (PARTITION BY department ORDER BY designation ASC) AS Average, MAX(salary) OVER w AS MaxSalary FROM employee WINDOW w AS (PARTITION BY department)"]
+         AVG(salary) OVER (PARTITION BY department ORDER BY designation ASC) AS Average, MAX(salary) OVER w AS MaxSalary
+  FROM employee
+  WINDOW w AS (PARTITION BY department)"]
 ```

 The window function in the `:over` expression may be `{}` or `nil`: